UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 }
 ```

-Note how this class inherits from RoadVehicle
+This class **inherits** from `RoadVehicle` using the following syntax:

 ```C#
 class Car : RoadVehicle
 ```

+There is some terminology around this.
+- This is known as _subclassing_.
+- In this example, `RoadVehicle` might be referred to as the _parent_ class or _base class_.
+- The `Car` class is referred to as and the _child_ or _subclass_.

-Note the following:
+Note the following key points:

-- All properties and methods will be inherited
+- All properties and methods of the parent will be inherited by the child
-- Only non-private properties of the parent class (`RoadVehicle`) will be accessible in the child class (`Car`)
+- Only non-private properties of the parent class will be accessible in the child class
-- You can only  inherit a single class (but implement many interfaces - covered later)
+- In C#, you can only inherit a single parent class (but implement many interfaces - covered later) unlike in C++ where you can inherit many.
+- The child can reference itself using the keyword `this` and it's parent using `base`
-- Note how the constructor first calls the constructor of the parent class before executing it's own.
-The default would be to call the parameterless constructor
+- The constructor in the child first calls the constructor of the parent.
+Initialisation is perform top to bottom.
+If not specified, the default would be to automatically call the parameterless constructor of the parent.
+- Note the syntax for calling a specific parent constuctor.
+- The base class `RoadVehicle` also inherits from [`System.Object`](https://docs.microsoft.com/en-us/dotnet/api/system.object?view=netcore-2.1) by default.

+> You might want to use the debugger to step into the code and see the sequence in which constructors are called.
+The general rule is parent, then child.

-in the child class, you typically do one or both of the following:
+In the child class, you typically do one or both of the following:

 - add new functionality (additional properties and methods)
 - _override_ functionality